palantir/sls-packaging/readme.md

 _The `$projectVersion` string is a placeholder that will appear if your repo publishes multiple services, and one of them depends on another.
 The actual manifest will contain a concrete version._

 The suffix `optional` will be added for `optional = true` in the `productDependency` declaration.
 All dependencies are required by default.
 Required dependencies are listed first, followed by optional ones, so that reviewers can see the required set at a glance.
+The lockfile represents an unordered set of product dependencies: nothing that reads it relies on line order, so this ordering exists only to keep diffs stable and reviews easy.

 It's possible to further restrict the acceptable version range for a dependency by declaring a tighter constraint in a `productDependency` block - this will be merged with any constraints detected from other jars.